aeternity/aeternity/docs/build-windows.md

 # Build from source

-This document describes how to build an epoch node from source on Windows using [MSYS2][msys2].
+This document describes how to build an Aeternity node from source on Windows using [MSYS2][msys2].

 NOTE: Only 64-bit versions of Windows 10 and Windows Server 2016 are supported and tested.